clinton-hall/nzbToMedia/README.md

 ### Windows

-Download the the compiled versions of this code from the links provided here [nzbToMedia installation](https://github.com/clinton-hall/nzbToMedia/wiki/installation)
+Support of the compiled versions of this code has ceased.
+Compiling this expanding code is becoming very difficult and time-consuming.
+Installing Python and running from source is not too complex.
+Please follow the instructions on the Wiki link above.
+Sorry for any inconvenience caused here.

 ### General

 1. Install python 2.7.

-2. Clone or copy all files into a directory wherever you want to keep them (eg. /scripts/ in the home directory of your nzb client) and change the permission accordingly so the download client can access these files.
+2. Clone or copy all files into a directory wherever you want to keep them (eg. /scripts/ in the home directory of your download client) and change the permission accordingly so the download client can access these files.

-	git clone git://github.com/clinton-hall/nzbToMedia.git
+  `git clone git://github.com/clinton-hall/nzbToMedia.git`

 ### Configuration

-1. Rename the file autoProcessMedia.cfg.sample to autoProcessMedia.cfg and fill in the appropriate fields in [SickBeard], [CouchPotato], [Torrent]as they apply to your installation.

-2. Please read the wiki pages on this repo for further configuration settings appropriate to your system.
+1. Please read the [wiki](https://github.com/clinton-hall/nzbToMedia/wiki "wiki") pages for configuration settings appropriate to your system.

-3. Please add to the wiki pages to help assist others ;)
+2. Please add to the wiki pages to help assist others ;)

-### NZBGet (V11+)

-1. Place the nzbToMedia folder inside the ppscripts folder.
-These scripts can now be configured via the web UI.

-2. Run scripts (for all required categories) in this order.

-	DeleteSamples.py, nzbToMedia*.py, Email.py, Logger.py

-3. For Windows compiled versions, set the same config for all categories.

-	DeleteSamples.bat, nzbToMedia.bat

 ### Issues

-1. Please report all issues, or potential enhancements using the issues page on this repo.
+1. Please report all issues, or potential enhancements using the [issues](https://github.com/clinton-hall/nzbToMedia/issues "issues") page on this repo.